flegac/mktd-keras/mktd-keras-exercices/README.md

 # Exercices

-With each exercice will teach you one aspect of deep learning.
+Each set of exercices will teach you one aspect of deep learning.
-The process of machine learning can be decompose in 7 steps :
+A project of machine learning can be decomposed in 7 steps :

 0. Data acquisition
 1. Data preparation